-- The Exam chair submits the evaluation forms to the Graduate Program Administrator to be kept in the student's file. - A copy of the forms is forwarded to the student for their information. - If a student passes, they will be asked by the Graduate Program Administrator to sign a "Program Transfer", which is then forwarded to the School of Graduate Studies for approval. - The School of Graduate Studies notifies the student of a successful transfer in writing.
+- The Exam chair submits the evaluation forms to the Graduate Program Coordinator to be kept in the student's file. - A copy of the forms is forwarded to the student for their information.
+The student must bring the evaluation forms to the next Supervisory Committee Meeting. - If a student passes, they will be asked by the Graduate Program Coordinator to sign a "Program Transfer", which is then forwarded to the School of Graduate Studies for approval.

+• The School of Graduate Studies notifies the student of a successful transfer in writing.